Operation Houndsworth: Mission

 The Germans eventually became aware of the location of the SAS camp and started what they thought would be a surprise attack on 20 August 1944.
 Unknown to them, members of the French resistance knew about the attack, and Corporal David Danger of the SAS got through the cordon the Germans had put around the camp and was able to warn the squadron.
 Pre-warned, the SAS fought off the Germans.

-Operation Houndsworth ended in September 1944.
+Aftermath

+Houndsworth was to an end on 6 September 1944.
+Having operated non-stop for three months, the men of A Squadron were exhausted and was therefore decided to relieve A Squadron with C Squadron who had been running their own Operation Kipling.

+Houndsworth had been extremely successful: six trains had been derailed, 22 railway lines cut, 70 vehicles destroyed, and about 3,000 members of the French resistance provided with arms.
 Danger was awarded the Military Medal on 29 March 1945 for his part in foiling the attack on the camp, and his skill in maintaining radio communication from behind enemy lines for four months.